AshishGogna/CleverTapSDKTest/README.md

 1. Download this respository as a .zip file
 2. Unzip
-3. Then click on the + button on the upper-left-hand corner of the Package Manager, select "Add package from disk" on the context menu, then select the package.json file.
+3. Then click on the + button on the upper-left-hand corner of the Package Manager, select "Add package from disk" on the context menu, then select the package.json file which is inside the extracted folder.